Early Recognition of Sepsis with Gaussian Process Temporal Convolutional Networks and Dynamic Time Warping: Supplementary Material

 \subsubsection{Suspicion of Infection}

 To determine suspicion of infection, we follow \citetappendix{seymour2016assessment}'s definition of the suspected infection (SI) cohort.
 The SI criterion manifests in the timely co-occurrence of antibiotic administration and body fluid sampling.
-If a culture sample was obtained before the antibiotic, the drug had to be ordered within 72 hours.
+If a culture sample was obtained before the antibiotic, then the drug had to be ordered within 72 hours.
 If the antibiotic was administered first the sampling had to follow within 24 hours.
+Here, we follow \citetappendix{Johnson18} to use the sampling to define the SI time, whereas \citetappendix{seymour2016assessment} indicated that the specific SI windowing is rather arbitrary and could be chosen differently.